siddhartha-gadgil/presentations/questautomath.md

 * We then retain only the mapping of words into space, so _geometry_ captures _associations_.

-* We see it is useful to solve synthetic problems:  play, solving exercises.
+* Another lesson is that it is useful to solve synthetic problems:  play, solving exercises.

 ---